techmatters/.github/.github/ISSUE_TEMPLATE/product_feature.md

 ---
-name: Product Feature
+name: Terraso Product Feature
-about: create a feature with the default content
+about: create a feature with the default content for Terraso features
 title: ''
 labels: ''
 assignees: ''